I spent many years trying to narrate things – and at times in not-so-coherent ways.

 Storytelling is the pillar of my work.
 Every story has an audience and almost any idea can be transformed into a visual narrative.
-My work is to turn a concept into an engaging and enlightening production.
-I’m fortunate enough to do work that I like, and capable of saying no to anything that obstructs self-evolution.
+My work is to turn a concept into an engaging and meaningful production.
+I’m fortunate to be able to do work that I like, and capable of saying no to anything that obstructs self-evolution.
 Somewhere in this journey, I developed a hunger for writing and directing film and it’s now a love that I can’t escape no matter how often I deviate from the craft.

 If you’re anywhere in the world and would like to connect, discuss a project or say hi